MicrosoftDocs/power-automate-docs/articles/desktop-flows/overview-analytics.md

   - flowadmin
 ---

-# View UI flows analytics in the Power Platform admin center
+# View desktop flows analytics in the Power Platform admin center

 As an admin, you will need to view the overall status of automation that runs in your organization.
-There are two options to monitor the analytics for automation that's built with UI flows:
+There are two options to monitor the analytics for automation that's built with desktop flows:

 1. The Power Platform [admin center](https://docs.microsoft.com/power-platform/admin/analytics-desktop-flow).
 1. The [Center of Excellence (CoE) Starter Kit](https://docs.microsoft.com/power-platform/guidance/coe/setup).